iCharlesHu/Elixir/README.md

 These methods will return an empty `NSArray` if no objects found.

-Note that although SQL does not enforce column name (property name) to be the left-hand-side of the comparison, some predicates (for example, between and in) do emphasis this order.
+Note that although SQL does not enforce column name (property name) to be the left-hand-side of the comparison, some predicates (for example, `BETWEEN` and `IN`) do emphasis this order.
 Therefore, it's always a good practice to put property name as the left-hand-side and the value you are comparing to as the right hand side when defining a predicate.

 ## In-Memory-Only Mode
 You can set a object to be saved in memory only by invoking